 Live Better South of the Border is old, with the last printing in 2005.
 People who who still buy it tell me it is still relevant.
 The costs of stuff changes, but the priceless advice about how to choose a place to live in Mexico, or to decide if you should even move to Mexico, is what I help you with.
 Look, the important things you need to know are 'Big Picture' concepts, not the little daily nitty-gritty stuff like how much tortillas cost.
 Understand the big stuff and the little stuff will sort itself out.
 The information about how to get a visa is way out-of-date.
 The left-brain way of looking at things, humor and straight talk will never go out of style.

 Safety of living in Mexico is still most people's first concern.
 Ask any gringo living in Mexico if he / she feels safe living in Mexico.
 The answer will be yes - I know, I ask real people and don't depend on sensational news stories.

 There are sensational news stories about Mexicans getting killed in gunfights or beheadings.
 Most of these are people involved in drugs or something illegal.
 Yes, an occasional bystander is affected but mostly not.
 How many news stories have there been about gringos, tourists or foreign residents who were not using or involved with drugs, being involved?
 No one really knows the answer to that, since we don't always know all the facts.
 If you don't want to believe that's fine, just don't consider moving to Mexico because you already have the wrong attitude.

 Living in Mexico is a good decision for many people.
-You'll see a "statistic" that the U.S. embassy in Mexico City estimates that there are more than 1,000,000 Americans living in Mexico.
-An estimated 500,000 Canadians live in Mexico, at least part-time.
+You'll see a "statistic" that the U.S. embassy in Mexico City estimates that there are more than 1,000,000 Americans living in Mexico and an estimated 500,000 Canadians live in Mexico, at least part-time.
 That is hogwash used by people who want to sell you something.
 Nobody knows exactly how many expats there are, but in the winter it seems like there are a more of them than locals in some areas.